"Proper" Shift Rules for Derivatives of Perturbed-Parametric Quantum Evolutions: Technical overview

 \begin{theorem} For all~$K,\xi_1,\psi$ as in Remark~\ref{rem:overview:trunc:small-fun}, and with~$\phi_K$ the Nyquist shift rule~\eqref{eq:intro:general-shift-rule}, we have $(\place\modh (\nfrac{1}{\xi_1}))(\phi_K) = \psi$. \end{theorem}

 The proof in~\S\ref{ssec:truncfold:fold-B=0} is based on partial fraction decomposition of $1/\sin^2$.

-This theorem is relevant not only to make the point that, just as the PSRs~$\psi$ from Remark~\ref{rem:overview:trunc:small-fun} are the right PSRs for $\oldFun_\Xi$ (for $\Xi$'s without ``gaps'', otherwise see~\cite{Theis:opt-shiftrules:2021}), our Nyquist shift rules~\eqref{eq:intro:general-shift-rule} are, mathematically speaking, the ``right'' PSRs for $\sumFun_\Xi$.
-The theorem also motivates our general concept of ``folding'', as defined in the next subsection, \S\ref{ssec:overview:fold:def}.
+This theorem is relevant not only to make the point that, just as the PSRs~$\psi$ from Remark~\ref{rem:overview:trunc:small-fun} are the right\footnote{Case of $\Xi$'s without gaps, otherwise see~\cite{Theis:opt-shiftrules:2021}.} PSRs for $\oldFun_\Xi$, our Nyquist shift rules~\eqref{eq:intro:general-shift-rule} are, mathematically speaking, the right PSRs for $\sumFun_\Xi$.
+The theorem also motivates our general concept of folding, as defined in the next subsection, \S\ref{ssec:overview:fold:def}.

 \mypar We have taken the approach here to present the special case where~$\Xi$ consists of equi-spaced frequencies with no gaps.
 It should be clear to the attentive reader that Theorem~\ref{thm:overview:fold:B=0} applies more generally in the case of frequency sets~$\Xi$ that have a common divisor\footnote{ A \textit{common divisor} of a set~$S\subset\RR$ is a positive real number $\gamma_1$ such that $S\subset\gamma_1\ZZ$.}.
 The frequency set~$\Xi$ having a common divisor is equivalent to the functions in $\oldFun_\Xi$ being periodic (the periods are the reciprocals of the common divisors).
-In~\cite{Theis:opt-shiftrules:2021} we prove that in the case of ``frequency sets with gaps'', the finite-support shift rule~$\psi$ from Remark~\ref{rem:overview:trunc:small-fun} is still feasible and optimal, but there is a wealth of optimal finite-support shift rules (notably some with smaller support).
+In~\cite{Theis:opt-shiftrules:2021} we prove that in the case of frequency sets with gaps, the finite-support shift rule~$\psi$ from Remark~\ref{rem:overview:trunc:small-fun} is still feasible and optimal, but there is a wealth of optimal finite-support shift rules, notably some with smaller support.